Loading an MFD File

 On the right side of the screen, there are four options available.
 The fourth option is MUSIC FINDER.
 That is the option you want.
 Press the [I] button to launch the MUSIC FINDER File screen.

-this screen is first opened, you will be looking at the PRESET area and there
+this screen is first opened, you are looking at the PRESET area.
+There is only one file there and it is called MusicFinderPreset.

 In